City Line (Spokane, Washington)

-The City Line is a bus rapid transit (BRT) line in Spokane, Washington, United States, that is currently under construction with service expected to begin in July 2023.
-The 6 mi route, which will be operated by the Spokane Transit Authority, will run from Spokane's Browne's Addition neighborhood, through Downtown Spokane and the University District, including the WSU Health Sciences campus and Gonzaga University, before ending at the Spokane Community College campus in the Chief Garry Park neighborhood.
+The City Line is a bus rapid transit (BRT) line in Spokane, Washington, United States, that opened on July 15, 2023.
+The 6 mi route, which is operated by the Spokane Transit Authority, runs from Spokane's Browne's Addition neighborhood, through Downtown Spokane and the University District, including the WSU Health Sciences campus and Gonzaga University, before ending at the Spokane Community College campus in the Chief Garry Park neighborhood.
+The project budget as of 2023 was $92.2 million.

-The line is projected to carry 1 million passengers annually.

-Originally scheduled to open in 2022, the opening was revised in October 2021, during construction, to July 2023 due to supply chain shortages in the materials, specifically rolled steel tubes, needed to construct the station shelters.